Funding opportunity for Early Career Researchers.

 Applications will be assessed by two judges nominated by the AHA Executive Committee.
 Late applications will not be accepted.
 The decision of the AHA will be final and no correspondence will be entered into or feedback given.

-The closing date for the first round of the award is 11 March 2019.
+The closing date for the second round of the award is 11 March 2020.